 Drinking milk also benefits active individuals, which makes it a smart choice among sports nutrition beverages.
 Milk contains water and electrolytes in which can help keep you hydrated.
 They replace what is lost in sweat during activity and in the heat, and the carbohydrates keep bodies moving.

 See how milk delivers compared to other popular beverages.
-You can learn more about milk nutrition, the facts and how the nutrients in milk contribute to body functions.
+You can learn more about milk nutrition facts and how the nutrients in milk contribute to body functions.

 Try these milk-tastic recipes for milk nutrition and to help you reach your three servings every day that are recommended* by the 2015 Dietary Guidelines for Americans: